An online learning approach to dynamic pricing and capacity sizing in service systems: Problem Setting and Algorithm Outline

 The standard SGD algorithm iterates in discrete step $k$.
 In our setting, however, the queueing system and objective function $f(\mu,p)$ are defined in continuous time (in particular, $Q_\infty(\mu,p)$ is the steady-state queue length observed in continuous time).
 To facilitate the regret analysis, we first transform the objective function into an expression of customer waiting times that are observed in discrete time.
 By Little's law, we can rewrite the objective function $f(\mu,p)$ as, for all $(\mu,p)\in\mathcal{B}$,

 where $W_\infty(\mu,p)$ is the steady-state waiting time under $(\mu,p)$.
-In each cycle $k$, our algorithm adopts the average of $D_k$ observed customer waiting times to estimate $\EE[W_\infty(\mu,p)]$, where $D_k$ denotes the number of customers that enter service in cycle $k$ (we call $D_k$ the cycle length of cycle $k$).
-But any finite $D_k$ will introduce a non-negligible bias to our gradient estimate $H_k$.
-To mitigate the bias due to the transient performance of the queueing process, we shall let the cycle length $D_k$ be increasing in $k$ (in this way the transient bias can vanish eventually).
+In each cycle $k$, our algorithm adopts the average of $D_k$ observed customer waiting times to estimate $\EE[W_\infty(\mu,p)]$, where $D_k$ denotes the number of customers that enter service in cycle $k$ (we refer to $D_k$ as the cycle length or sample size of cycle $k$).
+But any finite $D_k$ will introduce a bias to our gradient estimate $H_k$.
+To mitigate the bias due to the transient performance of the queueing process, we shall let the cycle length $D_k$ be increasing in $k$ (in this way the transient bias will vanish eventually).
 We give the outline of the algorithm below.